 With strong support from then-Mayor Bloomberg and the City Council, a special zoning area was proposed: The West Chelsea Special District facilitated the use of the High Line as a public park.
 When the City Council passed the rezoning, the front page of The New York Times read, “Frog of a Railroad to Become Prince of a Park.”
 Landscape architecture firm James Corner Field Operations; design studio Diller Scofidio + Renfro; and planting designer Piet Oudolf were selected as the team to transform the High Line.

-With Section 2 of the High Line (20th to 30th Sts) open to the public, the New York City Planning Commission approved a zoning text amendment, making possible the third segment, at the Rail Yards.
-The High Line at the Rail Yards (between 30th St. and 34th St. and 10th Ave. and 12th Ave.) opened in 2014, including a temporary walkway.
+With Section 2 of the High Line (20th to 30th streets) open to the public, the New York City Planning Commission approved a zoning text amendment, making possible the third segment, at the Rail Yards.
+The High Line at the Rail Yards (between 30th and 34th streets and 10th and 12th avenues) opened in 2014, including a temporary walkway.

 The High Line is now one, continuous, 1.45-mile-long greenway featuring 500+ species of plants and trees.
 The park is maintained, operated, and programmed by Friends of the High Line in partnership with the NYC Department of Parks & Recreation.
 On top of public space and gardens, the High Line is home to a diverse suite of public programs, community and teen engagement, and world-class artwork and performances, free and open to all.